QAston/md-wiki-public/software-eng/linux/native_wsl_host.md

     - maybe running it as a server and running separate nbd-client process would help?
     - sleep is done through systemctl suspend
       - systemctl-suspend.service
+- cleanup links/mounts between host and the container
+  - replace some symlinks with mount --bind (mounts parent directory handling is better)
+    - can also configure sharing using --make-shared and --make-rshared, see <https://linux.die.net/man/8/mount>
+  - rename chorusone dir to host-workspace

 ### references